 We believe one of our most important obligations as a company that provides ICT services is to create business models that emphasize recycling.
-In line with this belief, we have been accelerating efforts since fiscal 2013 to improve the final disposal rate at our data centers, telecommunications buildings and office buildings.
+In line with this belief, in the case of our DCs, telecommunications buildings and office buildings we painstakingly select processing business operators that emphasize recycling ratios and, since fiscal 2013, have been accelerating efforts to improve the final disposal ratio.

 We implement these measures focusing in particular on 7-8 buildings each year, starting with local surveys, checking the disposal workflow, and interviewing waste management companies about their disposal methods and requesting changes when needed.
-As a result, the final disposal rate for office waste, which was 6.1% in fiscal 2013, has been reduced to 1.9% as of fiscal 2015.
+As a result, the final office waste disposal ratio, which was 6.1% in fiscal 2013, has been reduced to 1.2% as of fiscal 2016.

-Thorough Implementation of 3Rs in Office Buildings

-Reduction in Paper Use for Business Purposes

-NTT Communications is working to reduce usage of all kinds of paper for business purposes, including paper for business purposes and paper for printing customer billing statements.
+Thorough Implementation of 3Rs in Office Buildings Reduction in Paper Use for Business Purposes for business purposes, including paper for business purposes and paper for printing customer billing statements.
 In fiscal 2007, we established a paper usage indicator per full-time employee in order to reduce office paper usage.